Kurt Zellers

 Kurt Zellers (born October 16, 1969) is an American politician who served as speaker of the Minnesota House of Representatives from 2011 to 2013 and minority leader from 2009 to 2011.
 A member of the Republican Party of Minnesota, he represented the 34B district in Hennepin County.
 He was a candidate in the 2014 Minnesota gubernatorial election, losing in the Republican primary.

 Early life, education, and career

 Zellers was born in Grand Forks, North Dakota and raised on a farm near Devils Lake, graduating from Devils Lake Central High School in 1988.
-He received a Bachelor of Science degree in political science from the University of North Dakota, where he was a member of the North Dakota Fighting Hawks football team.
+He received a Bachelor of Science degree in political science from the University of North Dakota, where he was a member of the UND football team.

 Career

 He worked as communications director for U.S. Senator Rod Grams from 1994 to 2000, and as communications director for the Minnesota House Republican Caucus from 2000 to 2003 before being elected to the House himself.
 After his election, he took a position as a senior account executive with a Minneapolis public relations firm.